RANHAOHR/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I'm currently a Ph.D student in Department of Electrical, Computer, and Systems Engineering, Case Wetsern Reserve University, and a member of Medical Robotics and Computer Integrated Sugery (MeRCIS) Laboratory, advised by <a href="http://engr.case.edu/cavusoglu_cenk/Home.html">Dr. M. CENK ÇAVUŞOĞLU</a>.
-My research interests are medical robotics, robot motion planning and control, deformable SLAM.
+My research interests are medical robotics, robot motion planning and control, SLAM.